adamchrista917/adamchrista917/README.md

 # About Me

-I’m a software engineer who recently completed his **Master’s in Computer Science at Georgia Tech**, passionate about building systems from the ground up — from compilers and distributed frameworks to AI infrastructure.
+I’m a software engineer who recently completed his **Master’s in Computer Science at Georgia Tech**, passionate about building systems from the ground up — from compilers and distributed frameworks to parallel computing and AI infrastructure.
 Some of these projects began as course work, and others are personal explorations that evolved into ongoing experiments.

 ---